Petrus1904/PythonArduinoControl/README.md

 - Baudrate of 115200 (duh)
 - Serial communication is in bytes, not chars.
 So example scripts show that you can send the value 112 in 3 bytes: ('1', '1', '2') each as a ASCII character.
 This code however sends it as one byte (112 or 'p').
 As such, there is much less overhead in the data communication.
 - Communication works in a fire-and-forget logic, so does not needs acknowledgements (this can be changed)
+- PWM frequency in the Arduino board has been changed to 960Hz (default) to 62500Hz.
+This is to reduce the effect of the switching behaviour in the system.

 So in total, there are 3 things you can do:
 1. Request the voltage value of pin A0 (value between 0 and 1024).
 The PC will send 1 byte and the arduino returns 2.
 2. Set a new PWM duty cycle on pin D6 (value between 0 and 255).
 The PC will send 2 bytes and immediately continues.
 3. Same as 2 but with an acknowledgement.
 The PC will send 2 bytes and waits untill the arduino returns 1.
 This ensures the PWM value is updated before the python script continues (and thus removes the input delay).

+From own implementations, if you dont use the acknowledgement in the input script, you can run it at roughly 250Hz (0.004s).
+With the acknowledgement the sampling rate decreases significantly, to roughly 125Hz (0.008s), so be aware.

 -----------------
 # Liability